Home > Resources > Faq

 Depending on your location delivery can be arranged in the UK (Outside UK by arrangement for bulk orders).

-Carriage charges depend on the area you need delivery and the quantity of goods you require.
+Carriage charges depend on the area you need delivery to and the quantity of goods you require.
 Please include your Town, County and Post Code in any enquiry you submit.

 HOW CAN I PAY FOR MY ORDER?